NIAEFEUP/examCalendar/README.md

 - Custom constraints
 - Tweakable optimization configurations

-## Requirements
+## Technologies

 * MySQL
 * NodeJS
+* Octaplanner
+* Java

 ## Setup

+1. Run "git clone https://github.com/NIAEFEUP/examCalendar.git" to download the repository.
-Clone this repo to your desktop and run `npm install` on folder `src/web/backend/` to install all the dependencies.
+2. In a terminal, move to `src/web/backend/` and run `npm install` to install dependencies.

-Create a MySQL local server with the setup present in the SQL files in /database.
+3. Create a MySQL local server with the setup present in the SQL files in '/database'.

-Rename the file `example-config.json` inside `src/web/backend/` to `config.json` and change the credentials inside to match your MySQL configuration.
+4. Rename the file `example-config.json` inside `src/web/backend/` to `config.json` and change the credentials inside to match your MySQL configuration.
+5. Add your FEUP email to the 'users' table (required for local testing).

 ## Usage

 To completely setup the project, several systems must be brought up:

 - Scheduler backend (src/scheduler):
-  - TODO
+  - Move to 'src/scheduler/' and run 'mvn package' to compile the scheduler and generate the '.jar' files.
+  - Run 'mvn exec:java' to run the scheduler.
 - WebApp backend (src/web/backend):
   - Run `npm start` at system root to start the backend server of the web interface.
   - This will use port 8081 to run the backend